-Oil painting of Mary and Joseph approaching the innkeeper's door in Bethlehem that first Christmas.
+Mary and Joseph approach the innkeeper’s door

 The scene in this oil painting took place two millenniums ago.